-Now that you know the different types and you probably already have a clear picture of which type is the best for you at the moment, the next step is to know how to register a foreign company in Vietnam.
+Now that you know the different types of businesses, you probably already have a clear picture of which type is the best for you at the moment.
+The next step is to know how to register a foreign company in Vietnam.

 The steps on how to register a foreign company in Vietnam differs depending on whether you are considered as local or a foreign company.
 We have mentioned this briefly but we will now go into further detail.

 All foreign companies need to apply for an IRC from the DPI.
 This process usually takes a minimum of 20 days for you to get your certificate.

 Note that all foreign ownership of businesses is regulated through the World Trade Organization.
 Some specific countries also have trade treaties with Vietnam.
 However, these regulations are only for certain industries.